MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering

 \subsection{Source-Based Multimodal Retrieval}

-The source-based multimodal retrieval component comprises two steps: source attribution and section-level multimodal data retrieval.
+The source-based multimodal retrieval component involves two steps: source attribution and section-level multimodal data retrieval.

-\paragraph{Source Attribution.} The initial text answer $A_{t}$ is segmented into multiple sentences, with each sentence representing a continuous text answer snippet $a_{[i,j]}$ spanning from the $i$-th token to the $j$-th token in $A_{t}$.
+\paragraph{Source Attribution.} The initial text answer $A_{t}$ is segmented into multiple sentences, with each sentence representing a continuous text answer snippet $a_{[i, j]}$ spanning from the $i$-th token to the $j$-th token in $A_{t}$.
 Each text answer snippet $a_{[i, j]}$ is then compared to every text document snippet in $D_{S}$ by calculating the cosine similarity between their embeddings.
-The text document snippet $s_{i}$ with the highest cosine similarity score is identified as the source of $a_{[i, j]}$.
-We also discard snippets with scores below a predefined threshold.
-This step is crucial because the identified text answer snippet $a_{[i, j]}$ serves as the basis for retrieving relevant multimodal data, which will be integrated around the text answer in the final multimodal answer.
+The text document snippet $s_{i}$ with the highest cosine similarity score is identified as the source for $a_{[i, j]}$.
+Notably, if the highest similarity score is below 0.6, no source is assigned to $a_{[i, j]}$.
+These text answer snippets and their sources are the foundation for retrieving multimodal data.

 \paragraph{Section-Level Multimodal Data Retrieval.} For each text answer snippet $a_{[i, j]}$ and its corresponding source $s_{i}$, we first locate the original web document containing $s_{i}$.
 We then identify the section where $s_{i}$ resides and collect all multimodal data within that section.
 This approach significantly reduces the search space for multimodal data and improves the precision of the retrieval results.
 The multimodal data may include images, tables, and videos.
 Multimodal data are represented using contextual and LLM-generated text features.
 The contextual text features are derived from the paragraphs before and after the multimodal data.
 For the LLM-generated text features, we utilize the image captions generated by GPT-4 and the ``alt'' text attribute extracted from the raw document HTML for images.
 For tables and videos, we use summarized table content and summarized video transcripts generated by the LLM, respectively.